d-exclaimation/pioneer/Documentation/v1/migrating.md

 ### WebSocket Guard

 Pioneer now properly implement a WebSocket initialisation guard, which will fire for each new GraphQL over WebSocket connection that initialise properly.
-This allow user configured authorisation of each WebSocket connection.
+This allow user configured authorization of each WebSocket connection.

 ```swift #14-16
 let server = Pioneer(